webmaster-exit-1/Custom-Image-Payload-Embedder/README.md

 # Embedded Image Payload Module

-This Metasploit module embeds a payload into an image file and generates a malicious HTML file to execute the payload on a target machine.
+This Metasploit module embeds a payload into an image file and generates a malicious HTML file to execute the payload on a target machine. <br>

+Take note that all my code was created with the help pf LLM's or "AI".
+All of my code is a suggestion.
+Anything can be modified or made to execute better.
+Skill and imagination are all that limits us. <br>

+**Happy Hacking**

 ## Features